PULSE WIDTh modulation

-Less inputs for more yields thanks to PWM
+Fewer inputs for more yields with PWM

 The new SRP option for Smart Regulated Pressure uses the principle of PWM, Pulse Width Modulation.
 The latter allows the user to control the drops size for his site while optimizing the rate.
-This control also makes it possible to have a better distribution of the spray solution on the plant.
+This control also makes it possible to have a better distribution of the mixture on the plant.
 Also, thanks to PWM, the risk of dispersion is reduced and drift is controlled.

 PWM also has a major advantage for its user: that of no longer having to handle the nozzle support / nozzles before a job.